-Depreciation expense reduced to \$113,504 during the Year compared to \$163,292 in Fiscal 2020.
-Depreciation expense is primarily related to the Company's leased office premise, and was offset by amounts recognized under the Canada Emergency Rent Subsidy program of \$121,966 in Fiscal 2021 and \$74,997 in Fiscal 2020.
+Depreciation expense increased to \$47,435 during the Quarter compared to \$34,542 for the same quarter in Fiscal 2021.
+Depreciation expense is primarily related to the Company's leased office premise, and was offset by amounts recognized under Federal rent subsidy programs of \$10,054 in the Quarter (2021 - \$24,326).

-Share based compensation increased to \$368,650 for the Year compared to \$99,033 for Fiscal 2020.
-This increase is primarily related to the increase in the estimated fair value of the options earned, and the fair value of Deferred Share Units ("DSUs") and Restricted Share Units ("RSUs") earned and recognized during the Year compared to Fiscal 2020.
+Share based compensation increased to \$147,255 for the Quarter compared to \$25,244 for the same quarter in Fiscal 2021.
+This increase is primarily related to the increases in the number of options and the estimated fair value of the options earned, and the fair value of Restricted Share Units earned and recognized during the Quarter.
 The DSU and RSU Plans were approved by the shareholders in February 2021.
-Consistent with the Year and for similar reasons, share based compensation increased to \$143,980 during the Quarter compared to \$30,031 in the same quarter in Fiscal 2020.